-Strategic Environment
+Strategic Environment 47 Contact Hours

 The core lessons provide students with an understanding of U.S. peer and near-peer competitors emphasizing an understanding of the competition continuum.
-Students will also explore the diversity and complexity of emerging threats, and their relationship to the art and science of warfighting.
+Students will also explore the complexity of emerging threats, and their relationship to the art and science of warfighting.
 Considering these principles, students will apply the Joint Planning Process (JPP) via a wargame simulation to cement their understanding of the vital role they play in strategic planning.
 At the conclusion of this module student will be prepared to lead their organizations through complex and ambiguous environments to achieve mission success.

-Strategic Focus Lab
+Strategic Focus Lab 19 Contact Hours